What Is MariaDB?

 In a high-volume environment, every microsecond counts.
 MariaDB has made a number of improvements to speed and performance, including:

 The optimizer is a utility within an RDBMS system that translates Structured Query Language commands (SQL) into instructions for the underlying storage engine.
 (This is mildly analogous to a compiler or interpreter.)

-- Just because a Table is named in a query doesn't mean it will actually need to be accessed in order to provide the requested results.
+Just because a table is named in a query doesn't mean it will actually need to be accessed to provide the requested results.

-Though not an enhancement that end-users can directly take advantage of, the MariaDB development team have greatly expanded and improved the test suite for MariaDB.
+Though not an enhancement that end-users can directly take advantage of, the MariaDB development team has greatly expanded and improved the test suite for MariaDB.